dddrrreee/cs140e-win19/labs/lab3-cross-check/lab.md

 	2. Be able to quickly, correctly write a more full-featured `gpio` implementation by checking its equivalance against the fairly complicated code used in the initial cs107e class.

-	3. Be able to run your blink on Unix using your normal development environment (`gdb`, `valgrind`, `gcov`, etc) while using the r/pi as its own simulator so your r/pi-specific stuff works identically to when you run on the pi itself.

 After this lab you can then most of the rest of the homework without too much issue.